andrikotliar/films-collection/README.md

 ## Build project

 1. Run the `npm run build` in the root of the project.
-It will build code into `client/dist` and `server/dist`.
+The command builds the code into `client/dist` and `server/dist`.

-In the `server` folder you can find production-ready `Dockerfile` to deploy the backend.